Quick answer

 Maryland Tattoo Studio Licensing Requirements

-Establishment Permit
+County Establishment Permit (Where Required)

-Individual Practitioner License
+Individual Practitioner Permit (Where Required)

 Continuing Education